-Document Owner Approved By Date Approved Review Frequency Student Services.
+Document Owner Approved By Date Approved Review Frequency Head of Student Administration.
 Senate Regulations and Special Cases Committee.
-9 July 2019.
+2 August 2021.
 Every three years.

 Note: In exceptional circumstances, and subject to approval by the Chair of the Senate Regulations and Special Cases Committee, responsibilities assigned to Schools, Heads, of School, School Officers or School Committees in these Regulations may be assumed by the College, Head of College, College Officers or College Committees respectively, as appropriate.